General (scope, criteria, time limits)

 The time limits for making a decision on the admissibility are the same as in the regular procedure.

 Besides from Dublin decisions, inadmissibility grounds are rarely applied in practice.
-In 2020, the applications were dismissed in 6 cases on the ground of protection in another Member State and in 451 cases on the ground that another country is responsible for examining the claim under the Dublin Regulation.
+In 2021, applications were dismissed in 75 cases on the ground of protection in another Member State, 1 based on the first country of asylum concept and in 969 cases on the ground that another country is responsible for examining the claim under the Dublin Regulation.

 Decisions are normally issued faster than in-merit decisions.
 However, unwarranted delays due to no fault of the applicant may also occur in individual cases.

-According to the IPA, the Migration directorate conducts the personal interview before making a decision in the admissibility procedure.
+According to the IPA, the Migration Directorate conducts the personal interview before making a decision in the admissibility procedure.
 The interview is conducted in the same way as described under Regular Procedure.

 The judicial review does not have automatic suspensive effect, except where the application was rejected as inadmissible on “safe third country” grounds.
 If the application is rejected as inadmissible for other reasons, applicants can suspend enforcement until a final decision has been reached by adding a request to this effect to their application for judicial review.

 The law does not contain any special provisions regarding legal representation of asylum seekers during the admissibility procedure.
 The legal assistance in the admissibility procedure is provided in the same way as in the regular procedure.
-At first instance, legal representation can be provided by PIC while the applicants are appointed a refugee counsellor to represent them in the procedures before the Administrative Court.
+At first instance, legal representation can be provided by PIC while the applicants are appointed a refugee counsellor to represent them in the procedures before the Administrative Court or the Supreme Court.

 Official statistics provided by the Migration Directorate, March 2022.